-The primary advantage of opting for an STP is the streamlined process of fund transfer and utilisation.
-As the money is automatically adjusted between the selected funds, investors can benefit from seamless and efficient allocation of the available resources.
+The primary advantage of opting for an STP is the streamlined process of fund transfer and utilization.
+As the money is automatically adjusted between the selected funds, investors can benefit from the seamless and efficient allocation of the available resources.

 A systematic transfer plan Mutual Funds can only shift the financial resources of an investor between various funds operated by a single asset management company; inter shifting between multiple schemes offered by several companies cannot be done.

 A best systematic transfer plan can be of primarily three types –

 Under this type of systematic transfer plan, the total funds to be transferred are determined by investors as and when the need arises.
 Depending upon market volatility and calculated predictions about the performance of a scheme, an investor may want to transfer a relatively higher share of his/her existing fund, or vice-versa.

 In case of a fixed systematic transfer plan, the total amount to be transferred from one Mutual Fund to another remains fixed, as decided by the investor.